 Given the recent revelations about how much data is being tracked and watched by large corporations and governments, people have become increasingly cautious about what information they share.
 One obvious example of this is sharing credit card details over the internet to make a purchase.
 Although we have technology like SSL to secure our browser connections, the data is often retained by the seller and can end up in the hands of hackers who steal it from poorly secured databases.
 The solution is to reveal less information and ensure that it is encrypted when needed.
 Building an improved web atop the latest cryptographic technologies will help ensure users of the internet can keep

 Blockchain is a great innovation, but this new technology has a direct cost that isn’t conducive to storing large things like pictures and videos.“So how do we inherit all the unique properties of blockchains without storing data on a blockchain?
-Using special cryptographic properties, it’s possible to split up large files into smaller chunks which can be individually encrypted and stored in other locations.
+Projects like IPFS are using special cryptographic properties to split up large files into smaller chunks which can be individually encrypted and stored in other locations.
 The final piece is to store a unique indicator of the file structure in the blockchain for safekeeping.
 By using this linking technique, we get the antifragile properties of web3 without bloating the blockchain with unnecessary data.
 For more information on decentralized storage, click here.

 If all this anonymity makes you wonder about how we’ll deal with trust and reputation online, then you’re not alone.
 We already have a digital identity online that is made up of all our data uploaded to social media and other websites.
 The major problem is that we don’t own or control that data.
 Blockchain technology can enable digital uniqueness that will help users deal with an increasingly digital world.